mesur-io/ntru-key-encapsulation/draft-fluhrer-cfrg-ntru.md

 as well.
 She also computes Inv(H), and stores that in the private key.

-To generate a KEM key share with the public key H, Bob selects two short polynomials R and M, and compute C = R x H + M; that is the ciphertext.
+To generate a KEM key share with the public key H, Bob selects two short polynomials R and M, and computes C = R x H + M; that is the ciphertext.
 Bob also hashes R and M to generate his copy of the shared secret.

 When Alice receives C = R x Inv(F) x G + M, she first multiplies that by F; this